213 Acting Upon a Reasonable Accommodation Request

 • Step Six: Select and implement an accommodation from identified reasonable alternatives that can be implemented without an undue hardship.

-See 22 for a detailed discussion of each step.
+See 22 for detailed information on each step.

-This is an interactive process and may require consultation with a number of different people, including the following:
+This is an interactive process and may require the supervisor, manager, or RAC consulting a number of people, including the following:

 Exhibit 213(a)